-The trust will be administered by the trustees who are responsible paying the settlor the fixed regular payments and benefiting the trust beneficiaries from the trust fund after your death.
+The trust will be administered by the trustees who are responsible for benefiting the trust beneficiaries from the trust fund either during your lifetime or after your death.
 As the settlor of the trust, you will automatically be a trustee, but you will need to appoint at least one additional trustee.

-Please refer to page 13 for more details about the role and responsibilities of the trustees.
+Please refer to page 11 for more details about the role and responsibilities of the trustees.